 Reviewed by: Hannington Ochwada.

-Africa is portrayed in two different ways, in the positive and the negative.
+Literature and stories abound on both the old and new Africa.
+In fables and gossip, old Africa is portrayed in two different ways, in the positive and the negative.
 In ancient classical stories and discourses, for instance, it is portrayed as a land where religious inspiration and civilisation came from.
-The Greeks, Phoenicians and other Mediterrenean peoples got the names of their deities and religious practices from ancient Ethiopia via Egypt.
+The Greeks, Phoenicians and other Mediterranean peoples got the names of their deities and religious practices from ancient Ethiopia via Egypt.
 Classical writers such as Herodotus, Strabo and Pliny all attest to this.